I am Ray, a fourth-generation Northsider, currently living in the Jordan neighborhood.

-Like many who grow up with little opportunity, experience the justice system from the inside, and struggle to find their way, I have walked the path of those who have been forgotten and left to fend for themselves.
-With the help of my community and all who have embraced me, I was blessed with the opportunity to chart a new direction for my life.
+Like many who grow up with little opportunity, I experienced the justice system from the inside.
+With the help of my community and all who have embraced me, I am fortunate enough to have the opportunity to chart a new direction for my life.
 I am humbled to be a candidate for Minneapolis’ highest executive office.
-I am thankful for the efforts of my family, friends, and supportive community.

 With my second chance, I went back to school.
 I graduated from the University of Minnesota – Twin Cities in 1993 with a degree in architecture.
 I am still repaying my student loans.
-As the national president of the American Institute of Architecture Students, I traveled the country advocating for 35,000 architecture students in the U.S. and Canada.
-I learned the power of grassroots organizing.
-Later in life, I moved to the Northside, bought a house with my then-partner, and got involved in my community as a member of the neighborhood board.
-I watched the home foreclosure crisis develop.
-Brokers sold subprime mortgages and refinancing to vulnerable Northside families.
-This was wrong, so I decided to get organized.
+As the national president of the American Institute of Architecture Students, I advocated for 35,000 architecture students in the U.S. and Canada and learned the power of grassroots organizing.

-All this led me toward running for—and being elected to—the State Legislature in 2012.
-It is a privilege to work at our Capitol representing my wonderful people in District 59B, which includes the Northside, Bryn Mawr, North Loop, Elliott Park, and Downtown.
+All this led me toward running for and being elected to the State Legislature in 2012, representing District 59B, which includes the Northside, Bryn Mawr, North Loop, Elliott Park, and Downtown.

 Thank you for the opportunity to earn your trust and your vote.